John's

 Wes Paugh is another easy-to-get-along-with Drilling Engineer.
 We had many dealings together before left for Oklahoma, plying his trade with an independent.

-He's Left Mack Oil since, and we've lost touch.
+He's Left Mack Oil since, and we're back in touch through Facebook.

 Qasem Al-Mejadi